Choosing a Heart Specialist

 Cardiologist specially trained in catheter-based procedures to diagnose and treat cardiovascular conditions such as coronary artery disease, vascular disease, and valve disease.

 A specially trained cardiologist who focuses on diagnosing and treating electrical and conduction problems that may cause arrhythmias.
-Electrophysiologists perform procedures such as catheter ablation and pacemaker and defibrillator implantation.
+Electrophysiologists perform procedures such as cardiac ablation and pacemaker and defibrillator implantation.